THE FROWN PROJECT

 I would like people to draw their own conclusions as to the ubiquity of frown and forehead lines when it comes to desirable images of men.
 Part of my fascination is due to the entitlement and permission of male expression in opposition to its absence when it comes to women, and the qualities I believe I am supposed to attribute to the men represented: connotations of interiority, intelligence, gravitas, experience, passion, etc. The mystic reading of forehead lines has a tradition across many cultures; forehead lines are associated with wisdom, character and experience.
 They are “legible”.
 In my research and collection I only have a handful of female frowns, when it comes to desirable images of women, mainly drawn from images of female flamenco dancers.
 The airbrushing of female expression is not news but to me there is something surreal, hilarious and fascinating about the freedom and normality to be represented with frown and forehead lines.

-I will shortly be adding examples of expression in women and comparing the contexts and connotations.
+I will be adding examples of expression in women and comparing the contexts and connotations.
+This is a very binary contrast; I have also been thinking about and examining images of forehead expression in terms of gender fluidity.

 1n 2014 a selection from The Frown Project was featured in the Uncertain States magazine, as well as adorning the cover.